WATCH: Amazing waterspout forms off Florida coast

 At around 5:48 a.m., the camera captured a waterspout forming offshore.
 WKRG was able to track the waterspout as it moved across the water for several minutes during a live broadcast.

-KSN’s sister station WFLA Chief Meteorologist Jeff Berardelli, confirmed it was a waterspout – or a tornado moving over water.
+Chief Meteorologist Jeff Berardelli at WFLA, KSN’s sister station, confirmed it was a waterspout – or a tornado moving over water.

 Fair weather waterspouts can form not associated with thunderstorms.
 Ones that form from thunderstorms are created differently, NOAA explains.